laurenarnett/TensorFlock/README.md

 The `Makefile` contains a target to verify that either `lli` can be found on the system path, or that the LLVM_PATH variable has been set.
 If neither condition is met it will error with a message when attempting to run make targets that require LLVM.

+If using the Docker container described below, you do not need to setup `local.mk`.
+The container has LLVM's bin in the system path.

 Run `make` to compile TensorFlock's compiler.
 TensorFlock is packaged with an opam file that will install any needed dependencies as a local pin.

 After running `make` the compiler will be named `toplevel.native` and can be found in the root directory of the project.